danReynolds/loon/README.md

 ## 𖢞 Subcollections

 Documents can be nested under subcollections.
-Documents in subcollections are uniquely identified by their collection and document ID.
+Documents in subcollections are uniquely identified by the path to their collection and document ID.

 ```dart